 At times you may get a Low Disk Space message or notification or warning popup from the right side of your Windows taskbar – You are running very low on disk space on disk, To free space on this drive by deleting old or unnecessary files click here.

-Low Disk Space Message
+Disable Low Disk Space message in Windows

 Well, the balloon notification is meant to warn you that you are running out of disk space.
 But at times you may get it for no apparent reason.